cdungca/document-classifier-final/README.md

 ![alt text](https://github.com/cdungca/document-classifier-final/blob/main/images/boxplot.png "Word Count Box Plot")

-The green line represents the average word count in each category and as observed, the average word count is less than 5000.
+The green line represents the median word count in each category and as observed, the average word count is less than 5000.
 Here's another way of looking at the distribution of the word count:\

 ![alt text](https://github.com/cdungca/document-classifier-final/blob/main/images/dist_wc_zoom.png "Category Word Count Distribution Zoomed")